igordejanovic/rustemo/docs/src/builders.md

 - **The default builder**

-  When default builder is used, Rustemo will perform type inference for AST node types based on the grammar.
+  When default builder is used, Rustemo will perform type inference for Abstract-Syntax Tree (AST) node types based on the grammar.
 The builder, AST types and actions for creating instances of AST nodes will be generated.

 - **Generic tree builder**